fsb-edu/ML4Food/README.md

 ## Setting up the environment
 In order to be able to set up the environment you first need to have conda installed in your system.
 Assuming conda is installed run the following steps:
 1. Go inside ML4Food folder where the `environment.yml` file is located.
-2. There run `conda env create -f environment.yaml`.
+2. There run `conda env create -f environment.yml`.
 3. After it has finished running, execute `conda activate ml4food`.
 This will activate the environment.

 To run the notebooks, in the IDE of your choice choose *ml4food* as your Python kernel.

 ## Future considerations:
  - Automatic graded excercises.
+ - Check applications of ML in Food Science from Overview chapter.
+ - Complete datsets section in Overview chapter.